What Is Wet Blue Leather?

 At the stage of a wet blue hide, this means it’s tanned and free of hair, tanneries buy wet blue hides to use for a multitude of leather, converting them to usable hides and colouring them and sealing them.

-Many Tanneries produce wet blue leather.
+Many Tanneries produce wet blue hides.
 In Kingston Upon Hull there is a tannery that only handles and produces wet blue leathers called Holmes Halls Processors Limited